LetsGrowMoreCommunity/DSA-Playyard/README.md

 You may go through these guidelines and contribute accordingly:

 * You can work ONLY ON THE ISSUES ASSIGNED TO YOU.
+* Make sure to complete and contribute the code within the days specified as per the level of the question.
+(The days will be mentioned by mentors as well when ASSIGNING the issues)
+  - Level 0 -> 1 day
+  - Level 1 -> 1 day
+  - Level 2 -> 2 days
+  - Level 3 -> 2 days
+  - Level 4 -> 3 days
 * Once the code for a particular question in a particular language is assigned to someone else, you cannot be assigned to work on that.
 * Make sure you do not copy codes from external sources like GFG, Leetcode, etc because that work will not be considered. **Plagiarism is strictly not allowed.**
 * Make sure your code compiles and runs perfectly before making a pull request.